List of Code:Breaker characters: Sakura Sakurakōji

-Prior to the storyline, she found an old dog whose homeless owner had died a few months before the start of the story.
+Before the storyline, she found an old dog whose homeless owner had died a few months before the start of the story.
 She attempts to befriend the dog, whom she promptly names "Dog" (｢犬｣, "Inu").
 Her attempts are fruitless until Ogami comes.
 She is immune to Ogami's fire and cannot be burned for reasons unknown which strongly draws the interest of the Code: Breaker organization leading her to be dubbed as a "Rare Kind (珍種, Chinshu)".
-Later through the story she is able to dispel other Code: Breakers' abilities, leading one to believe that her ability is that she negates the abilities of others.
+Later through the story, she is able to dispel other Code: Breakers' abilities, leading one to believe that her ability is that she negates the abilities of others.
 Together with her fighting skills, this makes Sakura a formidable force against other Code: Breakers and Re-Codes.
 She also seems to have a superior sense of smell, able to tell the real Yuuki from the fake by her smell, telling it's Ren in a costume, and even smell someone's personality.

-Sakura disagrees strongly with Ogami regarding his views on people, specifically criminals, and that they are trashes who needs to die.
-It is later revealed that she is the daughter to the most respected head of the yakuza.
+Sakura disagrees strongly with Ogami regarding his views on people, specifically criminals, and that they are trashes who need to die.
+It is later revealed that she is the daughter of the most respected head of the yakuza.
 After the fight with Haruto, she tells Ogami that she was adopted by her parents when he tries to find albums of her before she was 5.
 She was spared by Ogami because of her identity as a "rare kind".
 She cannot be affected by Ogami's flame at all and by hugging Kanda, she was able to cancel out Hitomi's electric mind control.
 She managed to completely reverse Yukihina's "Eternity Zero" although it used up all her power.
 Like the Code: Breakers, if she uses too much of her ability, she will revert to the size of a doll.
 Hitomi has hidden a key that the Re-Codes are looking for with "Puppy" (｢子犬｣, "Koinu").
 After being kidnapped by "The one being Sought", she now has his tattoo on the back of her neck, something that greatly upsets Ogami.
 She also remembers that she met "The one being Sought" back when she was a child and gave the key to him, which means the key is originally Sakura's.
 She later met Inoichi in chapter 65 and in 66 when Sakura was in danger, Sakura had a flashback, remembering she knows Inoichi.
 And Inoichi had always protected her and always stayed by her side.